Polynomial-delay generation of functional digraphs up to isomorphism

-For simplicity, in the rest of the paper, we identify a tree with its own code, i.e., we often write~$T$ instead of~$\code{T}$.
-Furthermore, we denote the number of vertices of a tree~$T$ with the symbol~$|T|$.
+For simplicity, in the rest of the paper, we identify a tree with its own code, i.e., we often write~``$T$'' instead of~``$\code{T}$'' where no ambiguity arises.
+We also denote the lexicographic order on tree isomorphism codes with the symbol~$\le$.
+As a consequence, a sentence such that~``$T_1 \le T_2$'' is meant to be interpreted as ``the isomorphism code of the tree~$T_1$ is less than or equal to that of~$T_2$ in lexicographic order''.
+This order has the trivial tree~$\seq{1}$ as its minimum.
+In the following, we will denote by $\pythonlen{T}$ the length of the code of $T$; note that this value coincides with the number of vertices of $T$ as well as the first integer starting its code.

-Since a connected functional digraph consists of a sequence of trees arranged along a cycle, and all rotations of the sequence are equivalent, we choose a canonical one as its isomorphism code.
+Since a connected functional digraph consists of a sequence of trees arranged along a cycle, and all rotations of the sequence are equivalent (i.e., they correspond to isomorphic digraphs), we choose a canonical one as its isomorphism code.

 \begin{definition}[code of a connected functional digraph] The \emph{isomorphism code} of a \emph{connected} functional digraph~$C = (V, E)$ is the lexicographically minimal rotation

 of the sequence of isomorphism codes of its trees taken in order along the cycle, i.e., such that for all integer~$r$ we have